The Emacs manual describes how you can customize certain variables on a

 It works via the standard Emacs hook variable

-can be set to a style name string.
+The variable c-file-style can be set to a style name string.

 When the file is visited, CC Mode will automatically set the

-file's style to this style using c-set-style
+file's style to this style using c-set-style.

-, takes an association list
+Another variable, c-file-offsets, takes an association list

-similar to what is allowed in c-offsets-alist
+similar to what is allowed in c-offsets-alist.
+When the file is

 visited, CC Mode will automatically institute these offets using

-Note that file style settings (i.e. c-file-style
+Note that file style settings (i.e. c-file-style) are applied

-before file offset settings (i.e. c-file-offsets
+before file offset settings (i.e. c-file-offsets).
+Also, if

 either of these are set in a file's local variable section, all the